 The "Term Status" tab allows the user to select which additional source and term type combinations to make suppressible.
-Users may then delete or treat suppressible terms differently in their applications.
+Users may then delete suppressible terms in their applications by using the "Advanced Term Status Options" window described below.

-The "Sources", "Precedence", and "Term Status" tables discussed above can all be sorted by the data in any particular table column when the column's header is selected.
-Additionally, all tables can be reverse sorted when a mouse click is performed on the column's header.
+The "Sources to Exclude" and "Term Status" tables discussed above can all be sorted by the data in any particular table column when the column's header is selected.
+Additionally, all tables can be reverse sorted when a <Shift> mouse click is performed on the column's header.
+Sources that are selected on the "Sources To Exclude" tab will be removed from the other filter tabs because they will not be a part of the subset.
+Likewise they will be restored to the other filter tabs when they are deselected on the "Sources To Exclude" tab.